-Drought, improper grazing management, or a combination of these factors can shift the Rhizomatous Wheatgrass-Inland Saltgrass Community Phase (1.1) to the At-Risk Community Phase (1.2).
-These factors favor a decrease in rhizomatous wheatgrasses and an increase in inland saltgrass and shortgrasses.
+Drought, improper grazing management, or a combination of these factors can shift the Reference Community Phase (1.1) to the At-Risk Community Phase (1.2).
+These factors favor a decrease in rhizomatous wheatgrasses and an increase in foxtail barley.